All Episodes

 I shared it, so I didn't create the graphic.

-No, I think, if anything, I think what I am concerned about is the distraction from the fact that people are grieving in El Paso, uh, that these folks just got killed, and there are funerals that are being planned right now.
+No, I think, if anything, I think what I am concerned about is the distraction from the fact that people are grieving in El Paso, that these folks just got killed, and there are funerals that are being planned right now.

-Uh, and the world and the country should be focused on that and on the country coming together and healing and the country unifying.
+And the world and the country should be focused on that and on the country coming together and healing and the country unifying.

 So I'm concerned about all of that.

-I don't want anybody on the left or the right to be a target of any crazy person of any person who means them harm at all.
+I don't want anybody on the left or the right to be a target of any crazy person, of any person who means them harm at all.

 Target them?

-In other words, so if the Democratic mayor is encouraging residents to protest, not mourn, I think they'd be better off going to church, praying, bringing in the families dinners, showing up at the services, you know, just giving the general love, hugs, support, flowers, anything you can do to make them feel better.
+In other words, so if the Democratic mayor is encouraging residents to protest, not mourn, I think they'd be better off going to church, praying, bringing in the families dinners, showing up at the services, you know, just giving the general love, hug, support, flowers, anything you can do to make them feel better.

 I said at the time that's not true.

-I said, I don't believe Bernie wants or thinks that, and Bernie's got some of the wackiest views out there.
+I said, I don't believe Bernie wants or thinks that.

-And all the things that he said and all the things that he insinuated, and nobody blinked an eye.
+And all the things that he said, and all the things that he insinuated, and nobody blinked an eye.

 It's not about black, white, red, blue.